aglabx/extracTR/README.md

 Options:
 - `-1, --fastq1`: Input file with forward DNA sequences in FASTQ format
-- `-2, --fastq2`: Input file with reverse DNA sequences in FASTQ format
+- `-2, --fastq2`: Input file with reverse DNA sequences in FASTQ format (optional for paired-end data)
+- `-f, --fasta`: Input genome assembly in FASTA format
 - `-o, --output`: Prefix for output files
 - `-t, --threads`: Number of threads to use (default: 32)
 - `-c, --coverage`: Coverage to use for indexing (default: 1)
 - `-k, --k`: K-mer size to use for indexing (default: 23)

+Note: You must provide either FASTQ file(s) or a FASTA file as input.

 ## Output